Chair, Department of Religious Studies

 M.A., Ph.D., History of Religions, University of Virginia

 B.A., Asian Studies, Connecticut College

 - Theory and Method in the Study of Religion

 - Contemplative Pedagogy

 My scholarly work reflects my interdisciplinary interests along with my training in the History of Religions.
-My research largely focuses on the minority Bön religious tradition in Tibet, especially as it developed in the nineteenth and early twentieth centuries, and has been supported both by a Fulbright-Hays fellowship and the invaluable contributions of traditional Tibetan scholars and teachers in India.
-I am currently completing a book manuscript that presents a study and translation of the life of Shardza Tashi Gyaltsen (1859-1934), one of the most influential figures in contemporary Bön.
+My research largely focuses on the minority Bön religious tradition in Tibet, especially as it developed in the nineteenth and early twentieth centuries, and has been supported both by a Fulbright-Hays fellowship and the contributions of traditional Tibetan scholars and teachers in India.
+My recent book presents a study and translation of the life of Shardza Tashi Gyaltsen (1859-1934), one of the most influential figures in contemporary Bön.
 This project explores the blurring of boundaries between history and hagiography in Tibetan life-writing, and offers insights into the unique social environment of the disciple-biographer and his audience.
-I am also professionally active in supporting interdisciplinary work in Asian studies, both at Hendrix and though service on the board of directors of ASIANetwork (http://www.asianetwork.org), a consortium of colleges promoting the study of Asia within the framework of liberal arts education.
+I have also been professionally active in supporting interdisciplinary work in Asian studies, both at Hendrix and though service on the board of directors of ASIANetwork (http://www.asianetwork.org), a consortium of colleges promoting the study of Asia within the framework of liberal arts education

 Envisioning a Tibetan Luminary: The Life of a Modern Bönpo Saint.
 (Oxford University Press, 2018).